morten-krogh/trlmdb/Architecture.md

 When user code updates a database, _trlmdb_time and _trlmdb_recent must be updated in the same transaction.

-The trlmdb libvrary does this automatically.
+The trlmdb library does this automatically.
 If the user inserts values outside trlmdb, the environment might become inconsistent from the point of view of the replicator.

 ## User code api